(Last Updated On: March 24, 2022)

 You are consumed with so much guilt and self-hate.

-You either want to hide or to run around and save everyone!
+You either want to hide or run around and save everyone!
 There seems to be no middle ground.
 Just a swing one way or the opposite extreme.

 To recover you have to stop the guilt-tripping over the money or how you fell for a fake romance and a scammer.
 You need to recognize certain basic truths: